telerik/winforms-docs/controls/gridview/paging/overview.md

 # Paging Overview

-The data layer of __RadGridView__ now supports pagination of data natively.
+The data layer of __RadGridView__ supports pagination of data natively as of **R1 2014 (version 2014.1.226)**.
 You can still bind __RadGridView__ to the same [data providers]({%slug winforms/gridview/populating-with-data/bindable-types%}) as before with the addition of the paging option.
 There is a number of features, which will allow you to easily configure and manage the paging of the data.

 ![gridview-paging-overview 001](images/gridview-paging-overview001.png)